opencog/opencog/opencog/eva/notes/README.md

 The files in this directory are non-essential to the system; they're just some random sketches, ideas and notes.

+* `btree-demo.scm`: a super-simplified example of a behavior tree, implemented
 * `general_behavior.py`: a copy of the original Owyl behavior tree.
 * `behavior.cfg`: a copy of the original Owyl config file.
-* fsm: a finite state machine
+* `universal-fsm.scm`: a finite state machine

 Some random notes about OpenPsi
 -------------------------------